pankod/superplate/documentation/docs/testing/testing-library.md

 We will use Jest as our test runner.
 If Jest is already set up; you can simply run `test` script with `npm run test` or `yarn test`.

-## Adding Testing Library to an Existing Project
+## Adding Testing Library to an existing project

 If you want to add React Testing Library to your existing project please check out;